 Updated: July 1, 2021

-Orleans MA beaches on the Atlantic Ocean and Cape Cod Bay offer beachgoers a wonderful variety of scenery and water activities to choose from.
+Orleans MA has beaches on the Atlantic Ocean and Cape Cod Bay, offering beachgoers a wonderful variety of scenery and water activities to choose from!

 Surfing on Atlantic Ocean waves, reeling in big Striped Bass and Bluefish, watching the changing colors of sunset over Cape Cod Bay ... that's just the beginning.